ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   It requires all commit messages to contain the ``Signed-off-by`` line with an email address that matches the commit author.
   You can pass ``-s`` / ``--signoff`` to the ``git commit`` invocation or write the expected message manually (e.g. ``Signed-off-by: Your Name Developer <your.name@example.com>``).

-* Always run CI jobs for all tier 1 platforms for every pull request and include links to jobs in the pull request.
+* Always run CI jobs for all `tier 1 platforms <https://www.ros.org/reps/rep-2000.html#support-tiers>`_ for every pull request and include links to jobs in the pull request.
   (If you don't have access to the Jenkins job someone will trigger the jobs for you.)

-* A minimum of 1 ``+1`` from a fellow developer who did not author the pull request is required to consider it approved.
+* A minimum of 1 approval from a fellow developer who did not author the pull request is required to consider it approved.
   Approval is required before merging.

   * Packages may choose to increase this number.